- Academic Programs & Policies

 Primary academic advising for students in the Hixson-Lied College of Fine and Performing Arts is provided by the student’s home school.
 A faculty advisor is assigned by the department or school to help students plan their academic careers and select appropriate courses.
 Incoming freshmen are counseled during New Student Enrollment by specially trained advisors.
 Students are responsible for meeting with their academic advisors on a regular basis so that timely and appropriate counsel can be received.
 Students should contact their department or school office for more information on advising policies and procedures.
 The Dean’s Office is also available upon referral, but the school is the principal source for advising information.

-Students wishing to include credits transferred from another institution in their program of study must submit a transcript to the UNL Office of Admissions.
+Students wishing to include credits transferred from another institution in their program of study must submit a transcript to the Office of Admissions.
 The Dean’s Office will complete an evaluation of transfer credit upon receipt of Courses Presented for Transfer from the Office of Admissions.
-Students who have previously had transfer credits evaluated in another UNL college must have the credits reevaluated upon entering the Hixson-Lied College of Fine and Performing Arts.
+Students who have previously had transfer credits evaluated in another University of Nebraska–Lincoln college must have the credits reevaluated upon entering the Hixson-Lied College of Fine and Performing Arts.

 Art, Art History and Design: Christy Aggens, 120 Richards Hall